KES Logo

 Lyra

-As a founding member of Lyra, I served as the Communication Systems Technical Lead for a student‑built CubeSat developed under a NASA‑supported initiative.
+As a founding Member adn the communication Systems Technical Lead.
 I led the design and development of the satellite’s 433 MHz communication system, including a custom transceiver and integrated antenna solution.
 My role involved coordinating hardware and firmware development, guiding system‑level decisions, and ensuring reliable communication performance from early design through testing and integration.

-We started the association in early 2024, and the satellite was successfully launched in November 2025, marking Lyra’s first operational space mission.
+We started the association in early 2024, and the satellite was successfully launched in November 2025 through a NASA and Andøya led project, marking Lyra’s first operational space mission.

 Lyra Cubesat Project